xying21/ckb_sdk/docs/introduction/overview_java.md

 ## Contact & Support

-CKB Java SDK will be developed consistently.
-You can post comments regarding the functions of the SDK [here](https://github.com/nervosnetwork/ckb-sdk-java/issues).
-Any advice and suggestions are welcome and appreciated.
+CKB Java SDK is under continuous development.
+Comments on the functionality of the SDK can be posted [here](https://github.com/nervosnetwork/ckb-sdk-java/issues).
+Any comments and suggestions are welcome and appreciated.

 ## Contribution